 Intermediates will also need to use the perfect tenses as well as sentences with clauses and conditionals.
 Review any of these pages for structures you need:

-Reading is one of the best ways to improve your English, as well as to learn new vocabulary.
-ESL Reading, English Reading Comprehension Strategies, and Improve Your English Skills each give important suggestions if yu would like to understand what you read better.
+Reading is one of the best ways to improve & study English online, as well as to learn new vocabulary.
+ESL Reading, English Reading Comprehension Strategies, and Improve Your English Skills each give important suggestions if you would like to understand what you read better.

 English Vowels, Vowel Digraphs, ESL Phonics, and Consonant Digraphs discuss the way the sounds of English are written, to help you pronounce what you read (or guess words you have heard but not read before.)